AndrewWallace33/CS361-Micro/README.md

 Once connected send an integer value corresponding to the number of available background images you have (1 indexed - I.E you will never have 0 returned).

-Sending the Data to the server:
+Sending the Data to the Server:

 ```
 number_of_backgrounds = 10
 my_socket.send(str(number_of_backgrounds).encode())